Beexoul/Delicious_Restaurant_Management_System/README.md

-# Project is Still in development
+# Project is Still in Under development

 # Delicious Restaurant Management System